mdrmuhaimin/Hasan_VC_Thesis/Muhaimin_Finalised_Thesis.md

 **Bottom line:** we proceed with **GO**, release funds against these gates, and treat December as a validation **stage to fine-tune direction**, not as the go/no-go determinant.

 ---

-Perfect—here’s a clean, **drop-in Appendix** you can paste **after Section 9** in your thesis, plus the exact places to point to it from Sections 4 and 7.

----

 ## APPENDICES

 ### Appendix A — Canonical Data Sources for Market Research (2024)